kevintruong/til/Pthreads,-Part-2:-Usage-in-Practice.md

   return tid;
 }
 ```
 The above code is invalid because the function `start_threads` will likely return before `myfunc` even starts.
-The function passes the address-of `start`, however by the time `myfunc` is executes, `start` is no longer in scope and its address will re-used for another variable.
+The function passes the address-of `start`, however by the time `myfunc` is executed, `start` is no longer in scope and its address will re-used for another variable.

 The following code is valid because the lifetime of the stack variable is longer than the background thread.